Changing gold market

 If you’re investing a substantial sum into gold, then gold bars do represent a valuable option.
 Once you start to increase the size of gold bar the premium on the gold falls.
 So using a 1KG bar for example, as part of a portfolio can reduce your overall cost, thus increasing the amount of gold you get for your money.
 They also add variety to your portfolio which is always a good thing.

-The negatives are that you lose some flexibilty as you cannot cut the bar in half if you need to realise some profits.
+The negatives are that you lose some flexibility as you cannot cut the bar in half if you need to realise some profits.
 But if the bar makes up part of a larger portfolio including coins, you will still have some versatility.
 In addition, the bar is not Capital Gains Tax free like the UK coins, but this may be more important to some investors than others.

 So the answer to whether gold bars are a good option is – maybe!
 It will depend on the individual’s circumstances and the market at the time.
 I can only see premiums on Sovereigns, Britannias, Krugerrands and the other major bullion coins increasing temporarily while we’re in this supply squeeze.
 Is 3% extra premium worth paying to obtain top grade coins?
 Probably.
 Is 10% extra premium worth paying?
 Maybe not.

-I guess, only time will tell, and the supply-demand dynamics of the gold market will no doubt find the equlibrium pricing point.
+I guess, only time will tell, and the supply-demand dynamics of the gold market will no doubt find the equilibrium pricing point.
 In the meantime, if you’re thinking of gold investment don’t wait too long as the price is going up and supply down!